matthew-brett/msc_imaging/assessment_b_2018_faq.md

 The analysis estimates a slope relating the haemodynamic predictor (x) to the voxel signal (y).

-The slope is in the following situation: the signal is low, when the predictor is low (or negative), and high when the predictor is high.
+The slope is positive in the following situation: the signal is low, when the predictor is low (or negative), and high when the predictor is high.
 Notice that the predictor is low during the rest blocks (the stuff we have not modeled).

 This is generally true; the event regressors are high when the events have just happened, and low during periods when the events are not